Free Ovulation Calculator & Calendar (works for irregular periods too!)

-What's the difference between a 'regular' and 'irregular' cycle?
+What's the difference between 'regular reproductive cycles' and 'irregular reproductive cycles'?

 When is the Fertile Window?

-Your fertile window is governed by two important factors: how long an egg remains fertile once it’s ejected from your ovaries, and how long sperm can survive in your body.
+Your fertile window is governed by two important factors: how long an egg survives when it's released from one of your ovaries, and how long sperm can survive in your body.

-An egg survives up to 24 hours after you’ve ovulated, while sperm can survive for up to five days in the body, so depending on where the two people involved fall into that range, you have a fertile window of around six days in each cycle.
+An egg survives 24-48 hours after you’ve ovulated, while sperm can survive for up to five days in the body.
+So you have a fertile window of 6-8 fertile days in each cycle when egg and sperm can successfully meet and you can get pregnant.

 The key publication outlining the accuracy and positive predictive value of advance prediction of ovulation was shown at the 2014 ESHRE meeting: Papaioannou S, Delkos D, Pardey J (2014).